0-60 with

 This is the self-paced version of the lab that we ran live in February 2024.
-If you would like to participate in a live lab or your own environment, get in touch by filling out the form at the bottom of this page and we’ll be happy to help.
+If you would like to participate in a live lab or your own environment, contact us and we’ll be happy to help.

 This session covers the pre-requisites of configuring servers to be managed by OpenStack & the KVM hypervisor: